IRS Penalty Abatement Representation

 IRS Penalty Abatement FAQs

-Yes.
-We are licensed to represent taxpayers before the IRS and assist clients in all 50 states.
+• Yes.
+We are license to represent taxpayers in all 50 states.